Borama: Education

 Currently, there are 52 primary and secondary schools in Borama.
 These schools can be divided into three main categories: public primary and secondary schools, private primary and secondary schools and Religious schools.

 Total number of students in Borama is 15,314.

 Transportation

 For air transportation, Borama is served by the Borama International Airport.
 It is the only airport in the Awdal region.
-The facility was named in honor of Aden Isaaq, Somalia's first Minister of Education.
+The facility was named in honor of Aden Isaq Ahmed, Somalia's first Minister of Education.
 The airport is not in use; however, there are plans to rejuvenate it.